5 Myths About Used Clothing

 To be fair, we can't say for sure that donating your clothing won't involve demonic possession, but it certainly prevents another kind of evil- greenhouse gases.
 Clothes decompose in landfills and release methane, one of the most harmful greenhouse gases.
 The two million tons of textile waste Americans recycle annually helps reduce greenhouse gases in the same capacity as taking 1.2 million cars off the road!
 So not only is your bag of old clothes benefitting the less-fortunate all over the world, it's also protecting the environment and helping stop climate change.

-Planet Aid recycles and sells used clothing and shoes to keep them out of the landfills.
+Planet Aid collects and sells used clothing and shoes to connect them with new owners and keep them out of the landfills.
 We accept items with stains and holes as long as they are clean and dry.
 All proceeds from the sale of gently-used clothing goes toward sustainable development projects in Africa, Asia and the Americas.
 Click here to find a yellow donation bin to drop off a bag of unwanted clothes.